Knotis/knotisapi-js/docs/source/basics.rst

 Quest
 -----

-Quests that are available for a user to activate/accept are retrieved by making a retreive request to the Quests.Quest resource.
+Quests that are available for a user to activate/accept are retrieved by making a retrieve request to the Quests.Quest resource.

 .. code-block:: js